 Gaspar remembered his face.
 He met him in the past.
 Once he had warned him to look out for a con-artist.
 He had stalled him with some gibberish about charity, thanks to what he had missed the plane that crashed.
 He even remembered that this man had saved him when he had been drowning when he was a little child.

 “Are you my guardian angel?” asked Gaspar hopefully.

 “Oh God, help me then!”

-Little dog barked, man scratched him behind the ears.
+The little dog barked; a man scratched him behind the ears.